You can sprout sea-beans, but

 living seed inside the protective casing.
 For hard sea-beans, like the true sea-bean or

 sea-heart, and the Mucuna or Hamburger Bean, you must first create a hole in the outer shell to let water in.
 This can be done by sanding the seed in one spot until a hole appears, or using a Dremel tool to grind away a spot or cut a small portion of the seed coat away.
 Grind until the internal "meat" shows thru, but not damaged.
 The holes shown are "starter holes"...
 I prefer to cut away all of the hilum between the two holes shown!
 Let the water in!
 For Mucuna, avoid the area at either end of the hylum, as that is likely where it will sprout from.
-Put the sea-bean in a shallow dish of fresh water and leave it overnight or about 12-24 hours.
+Put the sea-bean in a shallow dish of fresh water and leave it for several hours (perhaps 5-6 hours).
 The bean will swell as it absorbs water.
 Remove the swollen seed from the water, plant it in warm, moist soil of any type and wait for it to sprout.

 How long does that

-The time varies, but usually the sea-bean will sprout within a week or two (patience!), a small shoot projects from the seed.
+The time varies, but usually the sea-bean will sprout within two weeks, sometimes 4 weeks (patience!).
 Of course, the time varies depending on the seed species, temperature, and seed viability.
 Some sea-beans may be non-viable and will never sprout, so you may want to try sprouting a few at a time.
 Also, variabilty improves results: cut holes different places in the seeds; let the bean soak for different lengths of time, and then plant them at different depths in the soil, etc.

 After the seed sprouts, plant it in good potting soil, give it direct sunlight, and continue watering.
 During early growth periods, some Hamburger bean sprouts may grow over 2 inches a day!